nkratzke/pingpong/README.md

 answers with 'poong'.

-Please figure out the IP adress or DNS name the your pong host.
+Please figure out the IP adress or DNS name the your ping host.
 We will refer to it as <code>&lt;pingip&gt;</code>.

 ### On the siege host: set up apachebench

 Third step you should run the benchmark to figure out the answer performance of your ping-pong system.
 On your _siege_ host you will find a <code>run.sh</code> script to start your benchmark.
 You should replace <code>http://my.host.com/ping</code> with <code>http://&lt;pingip&gt;:8080/ping</code> to provide the script the correct ping service uri.

 ```
-# Run the experiment against
 # You have to specify your ping host here!
 URL=http://my.host.com/ping
 ```